 The Chicago Manual of Style Online

 Consists of the online Chicago Manual of Style, 17th ed.
 (August 2017).
 Also includes the 16th ed.
-(2010), Chicago Style Q & A; and Tools—Manuscript Preparation, Sample Correspondence, Proofreading, XML Workflow Diagram, and Chicago-Style Citation Quick Guide, and related resources to assist in manuscript preparation.
+(2010), Chicago Style Q & A, Chicago-Style Citation Quick Guide, and related resources to assist in manuscript preparation.

 The Chicago Manual of Style Online presents two basic documentation systems, the humanities style (notes and bibliography) and the author-date system.
 Choosing between the two often depends on subject matter and nature of sources cited, as each system is favored by different groups of scholars.

-The more concise author-date system has long been used by those in the physical, natural, and social sciences.
-In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and date of publication.
-The short citations are amplified in a list of references, where full bibliographic information is provided.
+The author-date system is more common in the sciences and social sciences.
+In this system, sources are briefly cited in the text, usually in parentheses, by author’s last name and year of publication.
+Each in-text citation matches up with an entry in a reference list, where full bibliographic information is provided.